chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 		- [45.
 Jump Game II](https://leetcode.com/problems/jump-game-ii/)
 		- [435.
 Non-overlapping Intervals](https://leetcode.com/problems/non-overlapping-intervals/)

 It's highly recommended that you understand and implement every one of the above algorithms or data structures.
 They incorporate the most classic algorithm design principles and are good programming practice.
-There are tons of material talking about these classic topic, and I personally used [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844 "https://www.amazon.com/introduction-algorithms-3rd-mit-press/dp/0262033844") and [Algorithms 4ed](https://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X "https://www.amazon.com/algorithms-4th-robert-sedgewick/dp/032157351x").
+There are tons of material talking about these classic topic, [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844 "https://www.amazon.com/introduction-algorithms-3rd-mit-press/dp/0262033844") and [Algorithms 4ed](https://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X "https://www.amazon.com/algorithms-4th-robert-sedgewick/dp/032157351x") are recommended.

 The following are some advanced topics that are less frequently seen in solving LeetCode problems, but some are still very useful, e.g. Binary Indexed Tree.